Course Registration Information

 Concert Band is for students with at least two years of experience playing a band instrument.
 At a typical rehearsal we do warm-ups, sight reading, technique exercises and work on concert music.
 This group performs in three evening school concerts, several school assemblies and takes at least 3 field trips to perform in band festivals and at our local elementary schools.
 In April we attend a band festival in British Columbia, Canada.

-*Note for New Band Students: This includes students with no experience, students with some band experience or those who wish to learn a new instrument.
+This includes students with no experience, students with some band experience or those who wish to learn a new instrument.
 If you are a new player or used to play an instrument but haven’t for a while you can still join Concert Band by taking Cadet Band first semester.
 Instruction is offered on flute, oboe, bassoon, clarinet, sax, trumpet, French horn, trombone, baritone horn or tuba.
 Percussion is offered if there are openings in the Cadet or Concert Band, and percussionists are expected to practice and learn bells as well as snare drum.
-Students are required to provide their own instrument for this class, although some larger school-owned instruments like French horns, baritone horns and tubas may be available for checkout.
-Contact Mr. Wilkinson at 360-563-4554 or lane.wilkinson@sno.wednet.edu for more information, or if you need help selecting or acquiring an instrument.

 Beginning Band class offers individualized instruction designed to meet the needs of students with no previous band experience, students with some band experience, or those who may wish to learn a new instrument.
 Did you try band in 6th grade and not complete it?
 Did you want to participate in band but couldn’t get a ride to school?
 Did remote learning make it impossible for you to attend?
 This is the right class to get you involved in band.
-Instruction is offered on flute, oboe, bassoon, clarinet family, sax family, trumpet, french horn, trombone, euphonium, tuba, and percussion.
+Instruction is offered on flute, oboe, bassoon, clarinet family, sax family, trumpet, French horn, trombone, euphonium, tuba, and percussion.
 Percussionists will learn and practice bells as well as snare drum.
 Some instruments are available for loan.
-Contact Mr. Wilkinson (360-563-4554) or lane.wilkinson@sno.wednet.edu for more information, or if you need help selecting or acquiring an instrument.
+Contact Mrs. Stout at 360-563-4554 for information.